hotosm/osm-merge/docs/highways.md

 for a feature from the GeoJson file, then switch to the OSM layer, and paste the tags into the feature.

+## Validating

+Here's an example of the results of a 3 way conflation.
+This was between the MVUM data, the topographical data, and OSM data.

+* highway=unclassified
+* lanes=2
+* name=Whisky Park Road
+* operator=US Forest Service
+* ref:usfs=FR 503
+* smoothness=good
+* surface=gravel

 #### Splitting Highways

 In national forest lands, the reference number changes at every major